Alabama

 |

-The voter signs an affidavit on the absentee ballot envelope.
+The voter signs an affidavit on the absentee ballot envelope under penalty of voting fraud.
 Election officials compare the signature on the affidavit with the signature on the absentee ballot application.
 If the affidavit is not properly executed or not signed by the proper person, the ballot is rejected.

 |